 The bind off is like the garter stitch bind off.
 You just need to make one small change.
 Instead of knitting the stitches in the cast off row, you would purl them.

 Don’t know how to purl yet?
 That’s ok.
 We've got you covered.
 You can quickly learn how to purl with our photo tutorial.

 That’s it!
 Weave in ends and wear with pride.

-Ready to start another project?
-Take a look at our Knitting Patterns page for knitting ideas.
+Ready to start another knitting project?
+Take a look at our Knitting Patterns page for a beginner knit scarf idea or easy knitting patterns for beginners.
 You’re sure to find something you’d love to knit.

 I hope you've found this knitting bind off tutorial to be helpful.
 If you enjoyed it, please drop me a line and say hello.
 I'd love to hear from you.